stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

       * Education is Key - where are we headed?
 Consider Nuclear Energy

 # Initial Sketches
+I'm still trying to think through how I want to display the data, but I have a general idea.
+These are the type of graphics I plan to visualize:
 * Bar graph of public opinion on energy sources
 * Cost by source
 * Production capacity by source
 * Overall energy consumption over time
-* Heat map by country
+* Heat map of energy consumption by country
-* Heat map by state
+* Heat map of nuclear energy capacity by state

 <br>
 <img src="https://github.com/stburke-cmu/burke-samantha-portfolio/blob/main/images/3.jpg?raw=true" width="500"><br>